Last updated on May 23rd, 2023

 If summer was a person, would it be male or female?
 Here in the South, I’d have to go with female.
 Southern females are proud, bordering on stubborn (don’t you dare call us crazy).
 She hangs on to the spotlight until the very end.
 Fall pretty much has to rip it from her blazing hands.

 That means even though the calendar currently says the season is fall, and I’m starting to notice a few leaves falling here and there, the thermometer tells a completely different story.
 Outside it is most decidedly still summer.
-Way too hot for pumpkin spice chai lattes or hot mulled apple cider.
+Way too hot mulled apple cider.
 But perfect for cool and refreshing fall sangria recipe with the flavors of cinnamon and spices.

 What is the best wine for white wine sangria?